Heorhiy Mazurashu: Early life and career

 In 1990, he graduated from the Chernivtsi Mechanical and Technological College.
+He is an ethnic Romanian.

 In 1995, he graduated from the faculty of history of Chernivtsi University.
 In 2009, he received a master's degree from the same university, majoring in "Civil Service".

 Sports career

 In 1985, he began to engage in athletics.
 In the 8th grade, he won the regional competition among schoolchildren at a distance of 400 m with a result of 52.9 seconds.

 In 1987, he took 1st place in the 800 m at the Spartakiad of Ukraine among technical schools of light industry and won the 800 m at the youth championship of Ukraine with the prizes of Honored Master of Sports Yevhen Arzhanov.
 In 1988, he won the 800 m + 1,500 m medley at the youth indoor championship of Ukraine.
 Played as part of the youth national team of Ukraine at the 1988 USSR Youth Indoor Championship in Chisinau.

 In 1992, he won the youth championship of Ukraine in indoor athletics, the bronze medalist of the 1st Ukrainian indoor championship.

 Winner of the championship of the republican council of the FST "Kolos" among young men, juniors, adults, junior and youth championships of Ukraine, silver and bronze medalist of the Championship of Ukraine among universities (1500 m, 800 m, Kryvyi Rih).
 Candidate for master of sports.